Cross-border payments

 There are two criteria to consider when making a cross-border payment: the payment method and the currency used.

-For France, there are two types of currencies:
+For France, there are two types of currencies

-Please note that transfers and direct debits in Euros are governed by the Single European Payment Area (SEPA) regulation, which designates the Single Euro Payments Area.
+All debits in Euros are governed by the Single European Payment Area (SEPA) regulation, which designates the Single Euro Payments Area.
 This project aims to create an integrated European payments market for companies and individuals who make or receive payments in euros.
 The SEPA zone corresponds to the European Community, with the addition of Andorra, Iceland, Switzerland, Monaco, Liechtenstein and Norway.
 For other currencies and countries, there are no supranational regulations, which raises issues regarding the cost and speed of settlement of transactions.